Teraslilja/binary-search-implementations/README.md

 cargo run
 ```

-The '--release' option can be used optionally, but some unit tests are expected to fail as debug/release behaviour is differetn with threads terminated with any signal.
+The '--release' option can be used optionally, but some unit tests are expected to fail as debug/release behaviour is different with threads terminated by any signal.